jjdv/frame-server/README.md

     // static files to be served
     serveStaticFiles: {
         routePaths: '/public',     // url prefix used for static files
-        dir: 'site-dir/static',    // relative to serverRootDir or absolute
+        dir: 'site-dir/static',    // relative to rootDir or absolute
         options: {}                // you can specify options for the 'serve-static' middleware },